gluecodes/gluecodes-glue-dom/README.md

 - `createRenderer()` A function to create initial `tag()` function based on provided `config`
 - `config` (optional) An object containing configuration
-  - `config.createVDomElement` (optional) A function used to create virtual DOM element.
+  - `config.createVDomElement` (optional) A function to create virtual DOM element.
 By default `virtual-dom/h` module is used.
   When specified, it should implement HyperScript-like interface/API
   - `config.formatters` An object of functions.
 They may be used in `text()` to wrap given string into `tag` with `props` of `config.formatters[formatterName]() => ({ tag, props })`
     - `formatterName` A string identifying a formatter which may be used in `text()` like `text({ [formatterName]: 'given string' })`